equinor/appsec-threatmodeling-101-workshop/slides/content/tm-the-sdlc.md

 <div align="left"><!-- .element: style="font-size:0.7em"-->

-In this exercise we will apply the skills we have acquired in the previous exercises and apply them to the SDLC.
+In this exercise we will apply the skills we have acquired in the previous exercises to a fictive SDLC.

 Group tasks: